marianavif/notes-archive/golang.md

 ***identifiers***: a token which must be composed of Unicode letters, Unicode digits and `_` (underscore), and start with either an Unicode letter or `_`.
 Names of code elements, package names and package import names must be identifiers.

+***variadic***: a variadic function is a function that receives an indeterminated number of parameters.

 > Keywords cannot be used as identifiers.

 ***keywords***: reserved words to prevent them from being used as identifiers.